passcod/thebook/book.md

 - 'v', in Shvn's language, is pronounced 'uh'.
 In other languages, it is the normal 'v'.
 "Shvn" is thus pronounced a bit like the English name Sean, and like the verb 'to shun'.
+- 'hr' is 'er', as in 'butter'.
+The 'h' is not pronounced.

 Characters
 ----------